NullArray/RootHelper/README.md

 ```
 rootend
 ```
-Rootend automates enumeration and privilege escalation operations by targetting a wide arrange of potential exploitations catagories.
+Rootend automates enumeration and privilege escalation operations by targetting a wide range of potential exploitation catagories.
 It does so by looking for SUID bit enabled binaries.
 Weak permissions on security critical components, finding PHP Configuration files and much more.

 # Usage